Point Isabel Regional Shoreline: History

-Originally 23 acres, Point Isabel officially added the roughly 26 acres of North Point Isabel (sometimes called Battery Point) in 2002 when McLaughlin Eastshore State Park (then Eastshore State Park) was created.
-North Point Isabel is across the narrow Hoffman Channel from Point Isabel proper and accessed via a short footbridge or from the Bay Trail.
+Originally 23 acres, Point Isabel gained an additional 20 acres of land located across the Hoffman Channel - called North Point Isabel (also referenced as Battery Point).
+These additional 20 acres were acquired in 2002 when McLaughlin Eastshore State Park (then Eastshore State Park) was created.
+North Point Isabel can be accessed from Point Isabel via a short footbridge or from the Bay Trail.
+There are also more than 2.5 miles of San Francisco Bay Trail in the vicinity of the park.